ninahonyango/Packet-Capture-Analysis/README.md

 ----

-#### 3.4 FTP Login And Data Exfiltration
+#### 3.4 ✅ FTP Login And Data Exfiltration

-Using any of the valid credentials from the brute force attack e.g., ```msfadmin:msfadmin```, I logged into the FTP server to simulate post-exploitation activities, while capturing the activity in Wireshark for analysis.
+Using any of the valid credentials from the brute force attack e.g., ```msfadmin:msfadmin```, I needed to log into the FTP server to simulate post-exploitation activities, while capturing the activity in Wireshark for analysis.

 ----

 #### 3.4.1 🛠 Create dummy files on Kali

-I created and used dummy files to simulate common post-exploitation tasks such as uploading a malicious file to a target machine and exfiltrating sensitive data, by running the following in Kali terminal:
+I first created and used dummy files to simulate common post-exploitation tasks such as uploading a malicious file to a target machine and exfiltrating sensitive data, by running the following in Kali terminal:

 ```
 echo "This is a secret payload." > secret.txt

 echo "Confidential report goes here." > confidential.pdf
 ```
+1. secret.txt - represents a malicious payload or script.
+2. confidential.pdf - represents sensitive information that the attacker machine (Kali) might try to exfiltrate.

 As illustrated in the screenshot below:

 ![Screenshot On Creating Dummy Files On Kali](images/dummyFiles.png) *Screenshot on creating dummy files via Kali terminal to be used for exfiltration purposes.*

-1. secret.txt – Represents a malicious payload or script.
-2. confidential.pdf – Represents sensitive information that an attacker machine (Kali) might try to exfiltrate.

 -----